JavierLopatin/Python-Remote-Sensing-Scripts/README.md

 # Python-Remote-Sensing-Scripts

-## A set of python scripts for remote sensing processing
+## A set of python scripts for remote sensing processing.
+All functions were created using Python 3.6

 ### As an example, I will use a UAV-based hyperspectral image of a peatland in central-south Chile.
 The image have 41 bands (10 nm width) ranging form 480-880 nm and a pixel size of 10 cm.
 The green dots correspond to plots where measurements of biomass, species composition and carbon stock information were taken: